This post may contain affiliate links. See my privacy policy for details.

 Freezing Strawberry Compote

-Fruit compotes freeze extremely well!
-Simply divide the cooled compote into freezer safe containers, place the lids on top and freeze for up to 3 months.
-Simply let defrost on the counter and use.
+Fruit compotes freeze exceptionally well!
+To freeze, divide the cooled compote into freezer-safe containers, place the lids on top, and freeze for up to 3 months.
+Then, let defrost on the counter and use.
 This is handy if you want to double or triple this recipe.

 How Long Compote Lasts

-Compote is close in texture to a strawberry freezer jam that has no pectin in it, so it will keep for up to 2 weeks in the refrigerator.
-It’s meant to be eaten soon (and this is a smaller recipe so I have faith in you, you can eat it within those two weeks!)
+Compote is close in texture to a strawberry freezer jam with no pectin, so it will stay in the refrigerator for up to 2 weeks.
+It’s meant to be eaten soon (and this is a smaller recipe so I have faith in you; you can eat it within those two weeks!)

 Thickening Fruit Compotes